Ironwall

 Ironwall C FFI Specification

-This document defines Ironwall's current C FFI rules, including Ironwall calling C, C calling Ironwall, the types allowed across the boundary, naming rules, and concrete examples.
+This document defines Ironwall's current C FFI rules, including Ironwall calling C, C calling Ironwall, and the types and naming rules allowed across the boundary.

 1. Position